 This idiom refers to it being ‘Toussaint’, which is All Saint’s Day, a day where people remember the dead.
 As a result, people’s mood tends to be fairly gloomy.
-While All Saint’s Day takes place on 1st November, the expression is used to describe gloomy whether regardless of the time of the year.
+While All Saint’s Day takes place on 1st November, the expression is used to describe gloomy weather in French regardless of the time of the year.

 1. Hace un frío de perros

 The literal translation of this Spanish idiom makes little sense, because it means ‘it’s a cold of dogs’.
 However, it is somewhat similar to the German idiom of ‘Hundewetter’ or ‘dog weather’.
 It is equivalent to saying something like ‘it is bitterly cold’, or ‘it is freezing’ in English.

 2. Ser blanco como la nieve